 Indian couple killed in Satkhira road accident

-An Indian couple was killed and a driver was injured in a collision between a truck and a private car in Satkhira Sadar upazila this morning.
+An Indian couple was killed and a driver injured in a collision between a truck and a private car in Satkhira Sadar upazila yesterday morning.

-Based on their passport information, the deceased were identified as Asim Kumar Biswas, 60, and his wife Chhobi Biswas, 49, of Siliguri in India's West Bengal.
+Based on their passport information, the deceased were identified as Asim Kumar Biswas, 60, and Chhobi Biswas, 49, of Siliguri in India's West Bengal.

-The injured driver was identified as Md Rafiqul Islam, 30, a resident of Dighulia in Khulna district.
+The injured driver of the private car was identified as Md Rafiqul Islam, 30, a resident of Digholia in Khulna.

-Confirming the incident, In-charge of Satkhira Katia Outpost Inspector Uttam Mitra said Asim Kumar was an engineer of the Khulna-Mongla railway project.
-He along with his wife had been living in Khulna for a long time, he said.
+Confirming the incident, In-charge of Satkhira Katia Police Outpost Inspector Uttam Mitra said Asim Kumar was an engineer of the Khulna-Mongla railway project.
+They had been living in Khulna for a long time, he said.

-According to eyewitnesses, the Khulna-bound truck hit the private car carrying the couple in front of BGB headquarters around 8:00am.

 Both the vehicles have been taken into custody, he said.